codama-idl/codama/packages/renderers-core/README.md

 [npm-image]: https://img.shields.io/npm/v/@codama/renderers-core.svg?style=flat&label=%40kinobi-so%2Frenderers-core
 [npm-url]: https://www.npmjs.com/package/@codama/renderers-core

-This package provides the core utility for generating clients from Kinobi IDLs.
+This package provides the core utility for generating clients from Codama IDLs.
 Its aim is mainly to provide helpers for other renderer packages such as [`@codama/renderers-js`](../renderers-js) and [`@codama/renderers-rust`](../renderers-rust).

 ## Installation